jennyiskezhen/Data-Engineering/README.md

 ## Data Engineering Tools

 In this repository, I summarize the data engineering tools that I implemented from joining the data-engineering-zoomcamp by DataTalksClub.
-The complete zoom camp syllabus can be found here: <https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main>
+The complete zoomcamp syllabus can be found here: <https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main>

-The datasets come from the NYC Taxi and Limousine Commission (TLC) trip record data, which are public records and can be found here: <https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page>
+The datasets come from the NYC Taxi and Limousine Commission (TLC) trip record data, which are public records that can be found here: <https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page>

 ### 1. Containerization (Docker) and Infrastructure as Code (Terraform)

 I created a `Postgres` database Docker container and designed a data ingestion script using Python.
-After ingesting the dataset to Postgres using **Docker**, I connected Postgres and pgAdmin (a user interface for Postgres) using Docker Compose.
+After ingesting the dataset to Postgres using **Docker**, I connected Postgres and pgAdmin (a graphical user interface for Postgres) using Docker Compose.
 In pgAdmin, I explored the NYC taxi ride dataset using SQL.

-For cloud storage and cloud computing, I used Google Cloud Platform (GCP).
-I created resources including `cloud storage bucket (GCS)` and `BigQuery` dataset in GCP using **Terraform**.
+I used Google Cloud Platform (GCP) for cloud storage and cloud computing.
+I created resources including `cloud storage bucket (GCS)` and `BigQuery dataset` in GCP using **Terraform**.
 I also created a VM instance to run docker and terraform.

-#### Docker specifics
+#### 1.1 Docker

 Create a docker network